FinLegal/API-Documentation/use-cases-walkthrough-v2.md

 }
 ```

 3. Create Activity 1: POST request to `/funnel/v2/activities?claimId={claimId}`.
 Making this request will enable you to create activity 1 in CaseFunnel.
 As you are back-filling an activity you will need to also include any attributes as per the example below.
-CaseFunnel requires that you use the `Submitted` status to indicate this is a completed activity.
+CaseFunnel requires that you use the `Submitted` OR `Accepted` status to indicate this is a completed activity.
+(Your FinLegal contact will specify the status per activity).
 Example request body:

 ```json
 {